 To regenerate is not to restore what was lost.
 It is to create the conditions for the land to flourish on its own terms.

-Daniel does not compartmentalize.
-When he is here, he is fully here — the surgeon's focus dissolved entirely into soil and stone and season.
-When guests arrive, they do not meet a celebrity doctor performing stewardship.
-They meet a man on his knees in the dirt, hands stained with olive pulp, listening to what the trees are telling him.
-That honesty is the experience.
+When he is here, he is fully here.
+Guests do not meet a doctor performing stewardship; they meet a man on his knees in the dirt, hands stained with olive pulp.
 That is what people remember.

 When you understand the work, you understand why it matters.
 When you understand why it matters, you begin to see yourself as a steward too.